Rhododendron konori

+Description

+It is an evergreen shrub growing to 3-3.5 m in height.
+The strongly scented flowers range from pure white to dark red.

+Taxonomy

 The specific epithet is sometimes rendered konorii, but this is unnecessary as the name honours a local Papuan deity.
 The botanical name Rhododendron konori is regarded by some authorities as an unresolved name, meaning that it has not yet been established as a correct scientific name for this plant.